A Quick and Satisfying Culinary Fix

 A few ambitious cooks make this noodle soup from scratch, but most of us just rip open the ready-mix package, add hot water, stir in the contents of the seasonings packet, pull out the chopsticks and soup spoon, and dig in.

-That’s the simple way, but it’s slothful.
+That’s a simple way, but it’s slothful.
 (We know of many bachelors who stand at their stovetop and eat right out of the pot.
 That’s a no-no.)

 To raise yourself above the petty ranks, take just two more steps: